KOSASIH/pi-nexus-autonomous-banking-network/sidra_chain_integration/README.md

 ## Contact

-For questions, comments, or concerns, please contact the Sidra Chain team at [insert contact information].
+For questions, comments, or concerns, please contact the Sidra Chain team at [twitter](@sidrachain).